khaors/geocompr/main.md

 This means these points are not statistically independent or put differently that training and test points in conventional cross-validation are often too close to each other (see first row of \@ref(fig:partitioning)).
 Using this information in our modeling is like a sneak preview, i.e. using information that should be unavailable to the training dataset.
 To overcome this problem, we should make use of spatial partitioning which splits the observations into spatially disjoint folds (using the observations' coordinates in a *k*-means clustering; @brenning_spatial_2012; second row of Figure \@ref(fig:partitioning)).
-The partitioning strategy is **the** distinguishing feature between spatial and classical cross-validation.
+The partitioning strategy is **the** distinguishing feature between spatial and conventional cross-validation.
 Everything else remains exactly the same.
 As a result spatial CV leads to a bias-reduced assessment of a model's predictive performance, and hence helps to avoid over-fitting.
 It is important to note that spatial CV reduces the bias introduced by spatial autocorrelation but does not completely remove it.